-There is a recommended set of methods and tools included in the pack of 7 modules of the CONNECT TTP that not only support well-defined competencies advancement for individuals - current and future professionals - but at the same time brings an option of delivering tangible documentation that make visible the individual participants' experiences achieved through their participation in the programme.
+There is a recommended set of methods and tools included in the pack of 7 modules of the CONNECT TTP that not only support welldefined competencies advancement for individuals - current and future professionals - but at the same time brings an option of delivering tangible documentation that make visible the individual participants' experiences achieved through their participation in the programme.
 TTP formats give a good frame as well for properly formatted and diverse assessment tools tested positively in all countries of the European consortium.
 This was coherent with the certification that was entirely completed in all countries that applied the TTP format within the frame of the CONNECT Project.

 The TTP is a recommended solution of certified education that at the same time is a real connection to a work-based setting.
-This was confirmed through the assessment effects as a very helpful example of the bridging effort between teaching in the academic/higher education world and Continuous Professional development in the cultural sector.
-It worked especially well for the promotion of best practices and a systemic growth of audience development issues in and for cultural sector organisations.
+This was confirmed through the assessment effects as a very helpful example of the bridging effort between teaching in the academic/ higher education world and Continuous Professional development in the cultural sector.
+It worked especially well for the promotion of best practices and a systemic growth of audience development issues in and for The TTP is a very practical proposal for learning formats that is feasible within the European Qualification Framework standards cultural sector organisations.
 It was not only the Action Research as a basis for the work, but also developing prototypes, learning through problem solving, and providing enriched placement schemes.
 The design-thinking concept worked well as a central theoretical basis for this.